DeepLearningDSCI601103/Image-Super-Resolution/README.md

 matplotlib, skimage, scipy

 ## File Structure
-ISR_VDSR.py : Contains preprocessing of the data and models with basic ISR with CNN and VDSR ISR_EDSR.py : Contains EDSR model
+ISR_VDSR.py : Contains preprocessing of the data and models with basic ISR with CNN and VDSR.
+ISR_EDSR.py : Contains EDSR model.

 ## Output
 Below are few results